abelxmendoza/OmegaCore-Chatbot2.0/README.md

 - **Chat History**: Persistent conversation history with search and organization
 - **File Uploads**: Support for document analysis and processing
 - **Artifact Generation**: Code, documents, and spreadsheet creation tools
+- **Web Browsing**: Fetch and extract content from web pages for research and information gathering
+- **Shell Execution**: Controlled shell command execution with security safeguards (disabled in production by default)

 ### LLM Providers